kvmoore/Career-change-site-project/docs/final-project-scope.md

 ### Project Purpose

-The purpose of this website is to create a small website of content that gets into discussion, valuable insights, and practical tips about the realities, challenges, and process of navigating a career change
+The purpose of this website is to create a small website of content that gets into discussion, valuable insights, and practical tips about the realities, challenges, and process of navigating a career change.

 ### Description